List of literary festivals

 A literary festival, also known as a book festival or writers' festival, is a regular gathering of writers and readers, typically on an annual basis in a particular city.
 A literary festival usually features a variety of presentations and readings by authors, as well as other events, delivered over a period of several days, with the primary objectives of promoting the authors' books and fostering a love of literature and writing.

 Writers' conferences are sometimes designed to provide an intellectual and academic focus for groups of writers without the involvement of the general public.

-There are many literary festivals held around the world.
-A non-exhaustive list is set out below, including dates when a festival is usually held (where available).